PKV vs GKV: Which Is Better for Expats in Germany? (2026 Guide)

 JAEG figures from the federal Sozialversicherungs-Rechengrößenverordnung, BMAS lead.
 Source: PKVBrain Knowledge Base 2026.

 The hidden ceiling is the Beitragsbemessungsgrenze (BBG): €69,750/year, or €5,812.50/month in 2026.
-Income above the BBG isn't assessed at all for KV/PV contributions, so once your gross hits the cap, your contribution stops climbing.
+Income above the BBG isn't assessed at all for health and care contributions, so once your gross hits the cap, your contribution stops climbing.
 That sounds like a relief, and on a static snapshot it is.
 The catch is that the cap itself moves.

 What GKV costs by gross income (capped at the BBG)

-Total monthly contribution, KV + PV (childless from age 23), 2026 rates.
+Total monthly contribution, health insurance plus Pflegeversicherung (childless from age 23), 2026 rates.
 The flat line is the BBG cap.

 At 2026 rates the GKV-Höchstbeitrag (maximum GKV contribution) tops out at €1,261/month childless or €1,226/month with kids.
 That's roughly twice what it was a decade ago.
 The system doesn't care whether your gross is €130,000 or €190,000.
 Once past the ceiling, the bill is fixed at the maximum and grows with each year's BBG hike.

-Entry age, locked in for the contract.
+- Entry age, fixed for the contract.
 The price you sign at 30 doesn't reset to a 42-year-old's price when you turn 42.

-Health status at underwriting.
-Chronic conditions can mean surcharges, exclusions on specific treatments, or in rare cases refusal to insure.
+- Health status at underwriting.
+Chronic conditions present at entry can mean surcharges, exclusions on specific treatments, or in rare cases refusal to insure.
+Anything that develops after you join the contract is fully covered, and your individual premium is not affected by it.

 Income doesn't enter the calculation.